yogevm15/TriviaServer/README.md

 # TriviaServer
-Th Server of the cool online trivia game made by me
+The Server of the cool online trivia game made by me